sparkgeo/stac-validator-node/README.md

+# THIS PROJECT IS NO LONGER MAINTAINED.

+## FOR NODE STAC VALIDATION PLEASE SEE https://github.com/stac-utils/stac-node-validator

+---
-# Spatial Temporal Asset Catalog (STAC) Validator for nodejs
+## Spatial Temporal Asset Catalog (STAC) Validator for nodejs

 This utility allows users to validate STAC json files against the [STAC](https://github.com/radiantearth/stac-spec) spec.